SpencerLeung1024/harmony_experiment/architecture.md

 A Member is a band member.
 It can be a PolyphonicMember or a MonophonicMember.
 A Member has:
 - name: str, a human readable name, like "Synth" or "🎹 Tenma Saki".
 Will be shown in the Gradio UI
-- weights: torch.Tensor, has shape (keys, note_times)
+- instrument: an Instrument.
 - tuning_system: a TuningSystem.
 Different Members of a Song can use different tuning systems
 - instrument_range: list of two ints, weights.shape[0] - 1 apart.
 Maps weights[0, :] and weights[-1, :] to whatever TuningSystem uses
-- instrument: an Instrument.
+- tick_duration: float, from Song.tick_duration() after song is created
+- total_ticks: int, from Song.total_ticks()
+- ticks_per_note: int, duration of one note from this member in terms of ticks of the song.
+This project does not support one member playing notes of different lengths.
 - hp: a dict of string: any, hyperparameters for loss and optimization.
 Which hyperparameters exist depends on the exact member
 - - TODO: "hp: dict for hyperparameters is flexible but error-prone; consider a typed MemberHyperparameters base class"
-- ticks_per_note: int, duration of one note from this member in terms of ticks of the song.
-This project does not support one member playing notes of different lengths.
+- weights: torch.Tensor, has shape (keys, note_times)

+Weights can be passed in as initial_weights during init.

 - note_duration() -> float: Song.tick_duration() * ticks_per_note
 - total_notes() -> int: Song.total_ticks() / ticks_per_note